• About your Data

 • Add your geographic location

-• Provide links to your social media pages (Facebook, Twitter and LinkedIn)
+• Provide links to your social media pages and other relevant websites

 • Include biographical information